 We oversee and manage third party contract manufacturing organizations to support development and manufacture of product candidates for our clinical trials, and, if we receive marketing approval, we will rely on such manufacturers to meet commercial demand.
 We expect this strategy will enable us to maintain a more efficient infrastructure, avoiding dependence on our own manufacturing facility and equipment, while simultaneously enabling us to focus our expertise on the clinical development and future commercialization of our products.
-Currently, we rely on and have agreements with a single third-party contract manufacturer to supply the drug substance for CT1812 and with a single third-party contract manufacturer clinical trial supplies of CT1812, and we expect to enter into commercial supply agreements with such manufacturers prior to any potential approval of CT1812.
+Currently, we rely on and have agreements with a single third-party contract manufacturer to supply the drug substance for CT1812 and with a single third-party contract manufacturer to manufacturer it into commercial supply agreements with such manufacturers prior to any potential approval of CT1812.
 We continue to develop a commercial route for CT1812 API and to meet all requirements for our planned clinical trials.
-We plan to transfer the API manufacturer to supply all of our needs for the planned clinical studies.
+We plan to transfer the API manufacture to a larger third-party manufacturer once the commercial route is developed.
+The current API manufacturer is able to supply all of our needs for the planned clinical studies.